 The Ark comes in four colours including a luscious petrol green that appeals to me, being a great match to the brushed steel and underlining the sharp detail of the horizontally grooved dial.
-The bold, muscular feel makes itself known in the size, as this is a 43.5mm case with a 13.5mm thickness, so it’s got definite presence on the wrist.
-This impact is further amplified by the bold bezel and sharply bevelled brushed case.
+The bold case shape works well, and is available in two sizes, a goldilocks 39mm, and a brasher 43.5mm with a 13.4mm thickness.
+So yes, the Ark has got definite presence on the wrist with the benefit of choice, an impact further amplified by the bezel and sharply bevelled brushed case.

 I’m counting about eight different surface variations on the case side, including a deep groove in the bezel side creating more interest.
 The case back is numbered, fixed with six screws, and has a gold coloured rotor above the microbrand favourite Myiota 9015 movement to give it an accurate heart.
 As a watch with Super-Luminova BGW9 lume included, too, The Ark from Jacob Veil, offers quite a lot more than the sum of its parts.

 The Ark from Jacob Veil, price and availability:

 Made in partnership with Jacob Veil.
 However, the opinions expressed in this article are our own in accordance with our Editorial Policy.